 - 2 tsp Cinnamon Ground

-- 2 Tbsp Natvia (Or Erythritol)
+- 2 Tbsp Erythritol (SoNourished)

-- Preheat your oven to 180C (355 F).
-Zap the butter for 30 seconds to melt, but it shouldn't be hot.
+- Preheat your oven to 180C (350 F).
+Melt the butter.

 - Place in the fridge for 20 mins to let the ingredients solidify slightly

-- Roll the dough to Make 12 balls, place the cinnamon and natvia onto a place and roll the biscuts around in the mixutre, then place on a baking tray.
+- Roll the dough to Make 12 balls, place the cinnamon and erythritol onto a place and roll the biscuts around in the mixutre, then place on a baking tray.
 Bake for 10 mins.